About Me

 In addition to the historical dimensions of my work, I also have a master's degree in urban planning and policy with a critical focus on industrial land use, property-led economic development strategies, and zoning policy.
 I have held research positions and internships at Worcester Polytechnic Institute, the Center for the Preservation of Civil Rights Sites (University of Pennsylvania), the Brooklyn Waterfront Research Center, the Urban Manufacturing Alliance, the Bronx Cooperative Development Initiative, and the Office of the NYC Public Advocate.

-I am currently the Associate Managing Editor of Urban Affairs Review, a peer-reviewed academic journal that publishes original research on urban studies and politics.
+I am currently the Associate Managing Editor of Urban Affairs Review, a peer-reviewed academic journal that publishes original research on urban studies and politics and the founder and host of the journal’s companion podcast, “UAR Remixed.”
+During the 2025-26 AY, I will be a Visiting Research Scholar the the University of Pennsylvania’s Weitzman School of Design.